 Applicants must have the first university degree (Bachelor’s or equivalent) which must have been obtained within the past 12 years, counting from the end of the application period.
 It aims to promote academic cooperation between excellent scientists and scholars from abroad and from Germany.

-- Study Subject: Fellowships are available for undertaking research in Germany.
+- Course Level: Fellowships are available for undertaking research in Germany.

 - Number of Awards: Up to 20 International Climate Protection Fellowships are granted annually, funded under the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety’s (BMUB) International Climate Initiative.